National Development Office

 Aoife is an aspiring piano player, recently picked up the ukulele and is a lover of music of all genres.

-Amy Byrne - Communications and Administration Officer read more
+Anita Butler - Finance and Administration Assistant read more

 Board of Directors

 Leo Blennerhassett - Chairperson read more

 Leo is a former adjunt lecturer on the MBA programme at Trinity College Dublin and a former member of the Advisory Board of the Business School.
 He also provides strategic planning and operating model advice to a large Irish charity.
 He is the Chairman of RSA Insurance Ireland and was a member of Music Network’s Board of Directors until March 2017.